CompassPHS/tortoise/README.md

 ```

 ##### Automatically parsing JSON
 There is an optional function setting that will automatically attempt to parse messages from JSON (using `JSON.parse`) and if invalid, will `nack(requeue=false)` the message.
-To capture this event each time it occurs, you can subscribe to your tortoise instance for event `Tortoise.ERRORS.PARSE`:
+To capture this event each time it occurs, you can subscribe to your tortoise instance for event `Tortoise.EVENTS.PARSEERROR`:
 ```javascript
 var Tortoise = require('tortoise');
 var tortoise = new Tortoise('amqp://localhost');